By the Grace of the Gods

 By the Grace of the Gods (神達に拾われた男, Kami-tachi ni Hirowareta Otoko) is a Japanese light novel series written by Roy and illustrated by Ririnra.
-It is about a man who is chosen by three gods to be reincarnated into a fantasy world after living a sad life, using his past knowledge combined with new powers bestowed to him by said gods to help others and live a bountiful life.
+It is about a man who is chosen by three gods to be reincarnated into a fantasy world after living a sad life, using his past knowledge combined with new powers bestowed upon him by the gods to help others and live a bountiful life.
 It began serialization online in January 2014 on the user-generated novel publishing website Shōsetsuka ni Narō, with a revised version began serialization since September 2015.

-The series was later acquired by Hobby Japan, which has published seventeen volumes since September 2017 under its HJ Novels imprint.
-A manga adaptation with art by Ranran has been serialized online via Square Enix's Manga UP! website since November 2017 and has been collected in fifteen tankōbon volumes.
+The series was later acquired by Hobby Japan, which has published nineteen volumes since September 2017 under its HJ Novels imprint.
+A manga adaptation with art by Ranran has been serialized online via Square Enix's Manga UP! website since November 2017 and has been collected in sixteen tankōbon volumes.
 The light novel is licensed in North America by J-Novel Club, while the manga is licensed by Square Enix.
 An anime television series adaptation by Maho Film aired from October to December 2020.
 A second season aired from January to March 2023.

 Plot

 The life of Ryoma Takebayashi could only be described as nonstop ride of horrible luck and abuse; which would have driven most people insane from all the painful experiences.
-However, despite all that, Ryoma remind a kind man until the day he died from hitting his head from sneezing in his sleep.
+However, despite all that, Ryoma remained a kind man until the day he died from hitting his head from sneezing in his sleep.
 Three gods from another world take pity on Ryoma, offering the chance to live a new life in their world; granting him jack of all trades magic and a new childhood body for his soul.

 With a strong moral compass and newfound confidence in the ability to truly live his life freely, Ryoma spends his life exploring and learning about his new home world.